AlphaBravoIndia/og-image/README.md

 Serverless service that generates dynamic Open Graph images that you can embed in your `<meta>` tags.

 See the image embedded in the tweet for a real use case.
+Used for <a href="https://breakout.careers">Breakout Careers</a>.

 ## What is an Open Graph Image?